Join Here | Log In

 Consumption of trichothecene-contaminated foods can cause gastrointestinal issues.
 This mycotoxin affects actively dividing cells, such as in the intestinal or oral mucosa, and causes cell death.[ref]

-5) Fumonisins are metabolites produced by Fusarium species, which can grow on peanuts, corn, and grapes.
+5) Fumonisins are metabolites produced by Fusarium fungal species that can grow on peanuts, corn, and grapes.
 Certain fumonisin subtypes are linked to an increased risk of esophageal cancer, and in general, fumonisins are considered a WHO class 2B carcinogen.[ref][ref]

 An interesting observation by researchers is that fumonisins reduce folate uptake in cells: “Because fumonisin B1 reduces uptake of folate in different cell lines, fumonisin consumption has been implicated in neural tube defects in human babies”.[ref]